ibm-cloud-docs/containers/ts-keepalive-sysctl.md

 # Why does my pod with long running TCP connections get disconnected?
 {: #ts-keepalive-sysctl}

+Learn how to configure TCP keepalive settings in your cluster to prevent connection timeouts.
+{: shortdesc}

 {: support}

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}